 If you have the option to choose, always get a pot with good drainage or drill one yourself.
-However, if you are growing succulents indoors and want to use pots without drainage holes and not worry about water coming out the bottom of the pot, a few tricks can help you minimize the risk of killing your plants.
+However, if you are growing succulents indoors and want to use pots without drainage holes and not worry about water coming out the bottom, a few tricks can help you minimize the risk of killing your plants.

 The Root of the Problem